zkoss/zk-mvvm-book/syntax/notifycommands.md

 **Target:** class

-**Purpose:** Trigger an array of commands in viewmodel whenever the given expressions change at the server.
+**Purpose:** Trigger an array of commands in viewmodel whenever the given expressions change on the server.
 The `_vm_` here means the current view model.

 Example
 =======